 How to pick Vadu Mango:

 Choose smaller mangoes that are round in shape.
 It should be green and not tinted with yellow shades.
-Even if its slightly tinted with yellow, do not buy it as it has started to age and then if you use it, the pickle will spoil quickly.
+Even if it is slightly tinted with yellow, do not buy it as it has started to age and then if you use it, the pickle will spoil quickly.

 Press gently.
 It should be very hard like a pebble.
 Choose them as they are the freshest.

 Pick the ones with the stems attached.
-It means that they are shaken or plucked right off the tree and not picked up from the ground that could have been lying around there for some time.
+It means that they are shaken or plucked right off the tree and not picked up from the ground that had fallen off the tree & could have been lying around there for some time.

-Make sure to remove the stem off the vadu mango before billing.
+Make sure to remove the stem from the vadu mango before billing.
 You don’t want to be billed for the stem weight too, right:).

 Make sure that the surface is smooth and the mangoes do not have any cuts or bruises on the surface.

 Because of this, some don’t bother to remove the stem and include it for pickling too.
-I personally discard the stem because it would demand a larger container and anyways at the end, you will be consuming only the pickled mango and not the stem.
+I personally discard the stem because it would take up more space & demand a larger container and anyways at the end, you will be consuming only the pickled mango and not the stem.

 In short, castor oil is added for a reason.
-Its not just added as a preservative alone but also to regulate the acidity of the baby mango.
+It is not only just added as a preservative alone but also to regulate the acidity of the baby mango.
 If you do not have it on hand, you can always use sesame oil.
 Do not use any other oil apart from both these.

 Vessels to use:

-Its preferable to use cermaic jars (Peengan jaadis or Bharanis) and Glass bottles .
+It is preferable to use ceramic jars (Peengan jaadis or Bharanis) and Glass bottles .

 You can also use food grade plastic bottles or boxes or buckets if doing in large scale.

-I prefer to use a long cylindrical plastic box so that its easy to shake it daily.
+I prefer to use a long rectangle or cylindrical plastic box so that it is easy to shake it daily.
 This way I don’t have to use a spoon to stir it and also don’t have to worry about how clean and dry the spoon is.

 Once the maavadu starts oozing water and the pickle is ready which normally takes about 2 weeks, I transfer to several 500 gms glass bottles for ease of use.